adywizard/car-locator/README.md

 #### This app is not meant for the desktop use even if it runs on desktop it will not produce desirable effect.

-#### This app was tested on Android 11 on Xiaomi mi 10 phone, on Android 8.1 OnePlus 5t phone Motorola Edge Android 10, Huawei Honor 9 Android 9.
+#### This app was tested on Android 11 on Xiaomi mi 10 phone, on Android 8.1 OnePlus 5t phone, Motorola Edge Android 10, Huawei Honor 9 Android 9.

 ## Version 0.1.3

-Added more animations and cleaned all unnecessary files from build, added automatic location saving,
+Added more animations and cleaned all unnecessary files from build, added automatic location saving after

-and automatic parking alarm. **Do not rely to much on those two new features**, on newer versions of Android,
+bluetooth disconnection with choosen device, and automatic parking alarm reminder.

+ ***Do not rely to much on those two new features***, on newer versions of Android,

 alarms are not very precise depending on how much vendor try to optimize the battery life, on some devices

-exact alarm might work without issues as well as being fiered after 3 houres delay on some other brands.
+exact alarm might work without issues as well as being fiered delayed after 3 houres on some other brands.

-Also gadering location in the background isn't very reliable as android constantly tries to trottle
+Also gathering location in the background isn't very reliable as android constantly tries to trottle

 location access which is easily visible while debugging with background location on.